dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 boolean getIsContactSyncAllowed();

 /**
+ * Get the notification restriction.
+If {@link NotificationRestriction#BLOCKED BLOCKED}, the app must not show any notifications
+ * for the user associated with this policy.
+If {@link NotificationRestriction#BLOCK_ORG_DATA BLOCK_ORG_DATA}, the app must show
+ * a modified notification that does not contain organization data.
+If {@link NotificationRestriction#UNRESTRICTED
+ * UNRESTRICTED}, all notifications are allowed.
+ *
+ * @return The notification restriction.
+ */
+NotificationRestriction getNotificationRestriction();

+/**
  * This method is intended for diagnostic/telemetry purposes only.
-It can be used to discover whether
+It can be used to discover whether file encryption is in use.
- * file encryption is in use.
-File encryption is transparent to the app, and the app should not need
- * to make any business logic decisions based on this.
+ * File encryption is transparent to the app and the app should not need to make any business logic decisions based on this.
- *
  * @return True if file encryption is in use.
  */
 boolean diagnosticIsFileEncryptionInUse();